 Next, we discussed ways to collect data about the behavior, what causes it, and what maintains it.
-We also discussed the functional assessment and what information we can gain from it.
 The baseline phase is when we record occurrences of the behavior before any manipulation/strategies are employed.
+From this we conduct a functional assessment and discussed what information we can gain from it.
+We also had a discussion of temptations and what to do about them.

 We discussed the strategies used to change an unwanted behavior or to establish a new behavior.
 These focused on the antecedent and included goal setting, antecedent manipulations, discrimination and generalization, prompting and fading, self-instructions, and social support.
-Then we discussed the strategies of shaping, fear and anxiety procedures, habit reversal, and cognitive behavior modification.
+Then we discussed the behavior focused strategies of shaping, fear and anxiety procedures, habit reversal, and cognitive behavior modification.
 We finished up by discussing consequence focused strategies focusing on the use of reinforcement and punishment.
 Some of these strategies were covered in this module and others in Module 6.